brockn/hdfs-nfs-proxy/README.md

          49 timebackup, 55 mounted on fileid
          - Kerberos
          - File appends
-         - ClientIDs and not persisted and at present if the server restarts, clients may need to be restarted.

 * Read Ordering:
 We recieve a fair number of threads blocked on reads of a single input stream.